Could that be? Perfect pizza without sauce and gluten free? YES! Take a look.

 If you want to use a sour dough starter instead of yeast (I highly recommend), then you'll need to make your starter ahead of time.
 All you need to do is mix 1 cup of gluten free flour, or 1/2 cup oat flour and 1/2 with about 1 1/2 cups of water and 1/2tsp of sugar (sucanat or honey works great).
 I mix mine right in a quart jar.
 It should be runnier than batter but thicker than syrup.
 I don't measure mine anymore.
 I just put some flour in then add some water and about 1/2tsp of sugar.
 Your not going to mess it up.
 It won't hurt it if it is slightly wetter just make sure it isn't dough-like.
 Now just cover it with cheese cloth or a cloth napkin and let it sit on your counter.
 There is yeast in the air.
 What you are doing is giving it an environment to grow in and something to eat.
 The yeast will be happy to come and eat the banquet you have prepared for them and ferment away.
 I usually leave mine out from about 4 days to a week.
 Then I put it in the fridge until I'm ready to use it.
 I probably make at least three times this much at once so that I can have it when ever I want it.
 I don't use store bought yeast so I like having this on hand.
 It keeps in the fridge for a long time.
 I've never had it go bad.
 This could be an entire post on itself.
 I could go into feeding it and aerating it....
 But you can still make a yummy pizza dough with the simple sour dough starter that I stated above.
 I do recommend that you don't use all your starter in your recipe.
 You have to save some for your next batch of starter. all you need is a couple of table spoons. simply added in the mix when you make you next batch.
 This sour dough starter doesn't get as bubbly as starters with yeast added to them but it still adds great flavor.

 Little side note-store bought yeast can be grown on gmo crops.
 I have talked to Red Star brand and they said they did not use gmo crops (like sugar beets for example) to grow their yeast on.
 That was a few years a go so you might want to double check that nothing has changed.
-We like sour dough so we just decided that that is what we are going to use.
+I did recently find some organic yeast.
+It worked well.
+It did seem to have a stronger smell but it didn't make a big difference once it was cooked.
+I would use 1 packet for this recipe (I left a link below with the spices).
+The addition of yeast does aid the souring process.
+We like sour dough so we decided that that is what we are going to use.

 I hope that all that sour dough starter didn't detour you.
 It really is easy and very worth it.
 And now that you have your starter everything else is really simple.